-53. A Wetland Management Plan must be prepared by a suitably qualified person and submitted to Canterbury Regional Council, Attention: Regional Leader - Compliance Monitoring for approval at least two months prior to landfill physical works commencing.
-The Wetland Management Plan must include, but not be limited to, the matters identified in the Wetland Management Plan objectives and contents within schedule 2.
-Any works that may impact on the wetland must be in accordance with the Wetland Management Plan and supervised and confirmed as being in accordance with the plan by a suitably qualified ecologist.
+48.53.
+A Wetland Management Plan must be prepared by a suitably qualified person and submitted to Canterbury Regional Council, Attention-: Regional Leader -Compliance Monitoring- for approval at least two months prior to deposition of waste.landfill physical works commencing.
+The Wetland Management planPlan must include, but not be limited to, the matters identified in the Wetland Management planPlan objectives and contents within schedule 2.
+Any works that may impact on the wetland must be in accordance with the Wetland Management Plan, and supervised and confirmed as being in accordance with the plan by a suitably qualified ecologist.